Ptujec/LaunchBar/ESV-Lookup/README.md

 # LaunchBar Action: ESV Bible Lookup

-This action is using the [ESV API](https://api.esv.org/docs/passage-text/).
-It pastes a given passage in whatever app you’re in!
+This action pastes a given passage in whatever app you’re in.
 Or you can display it in large type with ⇧⏎.
+It is using the [ESV API](https://api.esv.org/docs/passage-text/).

 <img src="esv.png" width="600"/>